Chocolate Peanut Butter Pie

-Sometimes a crust is partially baked when the filling only requires a short time, which is known as partial blind baking, but we’ll leave that for the next pie.
+(Sometimes a crust is partially baked when the filling only requires a short time, which is known as partial blind baking.
+We can discuss that another time.)

-Be sure to let the pie crust sit for 15 to 20 minutes at room temperature when you take it out of the fridge, so it will soften and it won’t crack when you unroll it.
-The crust is fitted into the pie pan, then lined with parchment paper (and surprise, and hooray, the Wewalka crust comes rolled up in its very own parchment paper, so that’s all taken care of).
+Let the pie crust sit for 15 to 20 minutes at room temperature when you take it out of the fridge.
+This allows it to soften and prevents it from cracking when you unroll it.
+Fit the crust into the pie pan, then line it with parchment paper.

 Into the freezer it goes to firm up.
-Then it is filled with weights of some sort, for the beginning of the baking process so that it doesn’t shrink and stays flat when it bakes.
+Then fill it with weights of some sort, for the beginning of the baking process so that the crust doesn’t shrink and stays flat when it bakes.

 A smart thing to do is to save the rice or beans you used to weigh down the crust while it was baking.
-Place them in a jar and label them “baking beans” or “baking rice” and then you will have them for pretty much forever, and they won’t go to waste (you can’t cook with them once they’ve been in the oven).
+Place them in a jar and label them “baking beans” or “baking rice”.
+Then you can keep them for pretty much forever, and they won’t go to waste.
+(You can’t cook with them once they’ve been in the oven).
 And having them ready to go probably means you will make this pie again in the next couple of weeks.
 It’s just a more likely scenario, and that is very enticing.

 Once the crust is cooled, you’ll want to let your ice cream soften slightly before scooping it into the pie crust and smoothing it out.
-You can do a single flavor, or you can layer different ice creams, which offers the chance of creating fun flavor combos.
+You can do a single flavor, or you can layer different ice creams.
+Grab a couple of pints and play around with fun flavor combos.
 You can also blend chopped candy into the softened ice cream to further gild the lily, and customize your pie.
 In this recipe chopped Reese’s Peanut Butter Cups are blended into the vanilla ice cream layer.